cpeter/CHIP-SDK/README.md

 # CHIP-SDK
 Everything needed to develop software for C.H.I.P.

-While it is possible to install the SDK natively on your computer, currently the only supported way is to run it from a virtual machine.
+While it is possible to install the SDK natively, currently the only supported way is to run it from a virtual machine.

 ## System Requirements
-A version of Windows, Mac OS X or your favourite Linux distribution running VirtualBox and Vagrant.
+You'll need VirtualBox and Vagrant.
 For the virtual machine at least of free 1 GB RAM are necessary.
 Up to 40 GB of disk space may be used.